rolandbaer/list-last-changes/readme.txt

 == Changelog ==

+= 1.0.5 =

+*Release date: November 12, 2023*

+* Bugfix for limit the ignored pages or posts to the number of posts per page (regression of 1.0.2).

 = 1.0.4 =

 *Release date: November 11, 2023*

-* Bugfixx for block editor support: adapted to changes in the block editor handling
+* Bugfix for block editor support: adapted to changes in the block editor handling

 = 1.0.3 =